 Common Name (eg, YOUR name):

-- At last, confirm the details of CSR and use below command:
+- At last, confirm the details of CSR and use the below command:

 openssl req -noout -text -in www.mydomain.com.csr

 - The CSR is created and you need to submit it to the SSL certificate provider.